home-assistant/home-assistant.io/source/voice_control/thirteen-usd-voice-remote.markdown

           - *Is the front door locked?*
           - *Which lights are on in the living room?*
 3. Your command is not supported?
 Add your own commands using [a sentence trigger](/voice_control/custom_sentences/).
-4. You find ATOM Echo takes to long to start processing your command?
+4. You find ATOM Echo takes too long to start processing your command?
    - Adjust the silence detection settings.
 This setting defines how much silence is needed for Assist to find you're done speaking and it can start processing your command.
    - Go to {% my integrations title="**Settings** > **Devices & Services**" %} and select the **ESPHome** integration.
    - Under **M5Stack ATOM Echo**, select **1 device**.